GabeALopez/CTF-Writeups/HTB/WebChallenges/RenderQuest.md

 When I saw this I figured it was something wrong with the IP address that gave to the server to reach back to.
 I saw that the server provided the your IP address in the cookie.
 So I tried that IP address and the site hung for a bit but still had an internal server error after a bit of waiting.

-At the time I had assumed that the web challenges were on the internal network IP for some reason so I tried to supply a tun0 IP address (ノ_<。).
+At the time I had assumed that the web challenges were on the internal network IP for some reason so I tried to supply a tun0 IP address.

+(ノ_<。)

 That didn't work.
 Lo and behold the issue with the IP address would be the problem that I figured out later but had to be done in a certain way.

 But at the time, I gave up after this and starting spinning up the docker container that was in project code.
 What I ended up doing was creating a log file in the code and getting the code to write into the log file at important locations where the code would return an internal server error.
 I focused on the 'getTpl' function and the error handling code.